qojulia/QuantumCumulants.jl/docs/src/theory.md

 \dot{\mathcal{O}} = \frac{i}{\hbar}[H,\mathcal{O}] + \sum_n \frac{\gamma_n}{2}\left(2c_n^\dagger \mathcal{O}c_n - c_n^\dagger c_n \mathcal{O} - \mathcal{O}c_n^\dagger c_n\right) + \text{noise}.
 ```

 Note that we did not specify the noise term, since under the assumption of white noise it does not contribute to averages.
 We can therefore neglect it in the following.
 The above equation is an operator equation, i.e. solving it directly has the same numerical complexity as solving a stochastic master equation.
 However, averaging over the above we obtain a *c*-number equation, which, in principle, is easy to solve.
-This is the basic idea in **Qumulants.jl**: derive equations of motions of operators, and then convert them to easily solvable *c*-number differential equations.
+This is the basic idea in **QuantumCumulants.jl**: derive equations of motions of operators, and then convert them to easily solvable *c*-number differential equations.
 However, as we will see, there is another crucial step required, namely the cumulant expansion.

 ## A brief example